sempruijs/nixos-config/README.md

 I use a apple silicon mac and I use NixOS inside a VM with [utm](https://github.com/utmapp/UTM).
 This configuration uses home manager.
 Home manager generates configuration files.
 These configuration files are generated through ```.nix``` files.
 They are defined as home modules and they are stored in the a folder called ```hm``` All of these home modules are loaded in ```flake.nix```

-I want to migrate my [nix-darwin-config](https://github.com/sempruijs/nix-darwin-config) into this repository in the near future.

 If you want to use NixOS and you are visually impaired, forking this configuration is not a bad idea.
 This repository does not contain well configured screen-readers, but it does have: